EOSIO/spec-repo/eep-draft_subjective_data.md

 * The result is <= (the block time of the current block + 0.5s)

 `get_random` fills a buffer with random data.
-Even though the reference implementation of nodeos fills this with random data, there are no guarantees that individual BPs can not change this.
+Even though the reference implementation of nodeos fills this with random data, there are no guarantees that individual producers can not change this.
-[Get BP](eep-draft_get_bp.md) proposes a potential counter-measure against BPs manipulating subjective data.
+[Get Producer](eep-draft_get_producer.md) proposes a potential counter-measure against producers manipulating subjective data.

 ## Copyright